 The Friends of Monroe Park (FOMP) was created 15 years ago to support the efforts of the Fauquier County Government and Fauquier County Parks and Recreation in building and developing Monroe Park.
 Starting in February 1996, FOMP raised over $10,000 to go towards the construction of the park and to this day continues fundraising to promote the development of additional park facilities.
 FOMP currently co-sponsors two annual events at the Park - the Goldvein Jubilee in September and the Spring Egg Hunt - and has recently begun planning other off-site fundraising activities.
 Their current objective is raising funds to develop and build a gold panning area at the park.

-Friends of Monroe Park Meeting: The next Friends of Monroe Park meeting will be held at 6:30 pm on Wednesday, February 26, 2014 at M & P Pizza in Morrisville VA.
+Friends of Monroe Park Meeting: The next Friends of Monroe Park meeting will be held Thursday July 24, at 7pm at the Mess Hall of the Gold Mining Camp Museum at Monroe Park.
+Jubilee planning and discussion about the gold panning/gem sluice are on the docket.
 The public is invited to attend the next meeting to bring any questions, concerns and suggestions for the park.
 Anyone interested in joining FOMP and/or helping out at the various events during the year is encouraged to attend this meeting.

 Check out pictures from the 16th annual Goldvein Jubilee!

 An association of prospectors from northern Virginia, the club meets at the park the first Saturday of month, April to October.
 The meetings are open to the public; just bring an interest in prospecting.
 The NVGP has long been a big supporter of the park and at the Goldvein Jubilee they run a gold panning booth and donate all the proceeds to the park.